RamblingCookieMonster/PSDeploy/README.md

     - 'Tasks\AllOfThisDirectory'
   Destination:                     # One or more destinations to deploy the sources to
     - '\\contoso.org\share$\Tasks'
+  Tagged:                          # One or more tags you can use to restrict deployments or queries
+    - Prod
   DeploymentType: Filesystem       # Deployment type.
 See Get-PSDeploymentType
   Options:
     Mirror: True                   # If the source is a folder, triggers robocopy purge.
 Danger.